moorepants/tu-delft-promotion/README.rst

    from other Americans who have been promoted here.
-Request to go in front of the promotion committee, Monday, May 1, 2023 Following the midterm results, I requested to go before the promotion committee.
+Request to go in front of the promotion committee, Monday, May 1, 2023 Following the midterm results, I requested to go before the promotion committee as soon as possible given that I had 8 years of accomplisments and experience as an assistant professor.
 My chair and supervisor agreed and wrote a support letter to the Dean.
 I met with the committee chair and the Dean and they agreed to let me proceed with the interview with the committee.
 Switch to Academic Career Track, 2023
    I had the option to switch tracks and I did (sometime after the midterm) and signed a new permanent contract.